carbon-design-system/carbon-preprocess-svelte/README.md

    - Selectors are parsed with parenthesis-awareness, so `:is(...)` and `:not(...)` groups are handled instead of naively split on commas
 4. Empty rules are discarded, and the CSS bundles are optimized.

-**Risk profile:** this pruning is validated against a fixture suite covering most Carbon components and common multi-component bundles (see [`tests/fixtures/optimize-css`](tests/fixtures/optimize-css)) with zero unexplained survivors on every scenario, but it shares the blind spot described in the warning below — dynamically constructed and hand-written classes the allowlist can't see.
+**Risk profile:** this pruning is validated against a fixture suite covering most Carbon components and common multi-component bundles (see [`tests/fixtures/optimize-css`](tests/fixtures/optimize-css)) with zero unexplained survivors on every scenario, but it shares the blind spot described in the warning below — class names that never appear as a literal `bx--` token in bundled code.

 ```mermaid
 flowchart TB